 While it is impossible to predict where new geo-political disruption will occur, CIBC pays particular attention to markets and regions with existing or recent historical instability to assess the impact of these environments on the markets and businesses in which it operates.
 However, despite these efforts, there is no guarantee that CIBC will be able to identify and access the impacts of all such risks, which could have a material adverse effect on CIBC's results of operations."

-(c) The risk factor entitled "Climate Risk" on page 30 of the Prospectus is deleted in its entirety and replaced with the following:
+c) The risk factor entitled "Climate Risk" on pages 38-39 of the Base Prospectus is deleted in its entirety and replaced with the following:

 "Climate Risk